 UT Tyler School of Education

-Master Degree in Special Education with Educational Diagnostician Certification - Online
+Master's Degree in Special Education With Educational Diagnostician Certification - Online

 Program Distinctive Features:

 - Online program to meet the needs of busy educators